 Information on citizen science projects that are suitable for children can be found here.
-Other projects which might be of interest include:
+Other projects include:

 - Aussie Backyard Bird Count - The Annual count is scheduled in October of each year and is a great way to connect with the birds in your backyard no matter where your backyard happens to be.
 Sightings are welcome from suburban backyards, local parks, a patch of forest, by the beach or even the main street!